Record-breaking fires over the past decade suggest the western U.S. has entered a new era of megafires.

 NASA’s satellites and high-altitude aircraft can monitor thermal signatures of fires and gauge the amount of available fuel.

-Investing in more satellite coverage and other sensors would also improve detection and tracking.
+Investing in additional satellite coverage and other sensors would also enhance detection and tracking capabilities.
 The scientific and technological frontier is in improving the accuracy and use of this information to identify and direct resources to high-risk fires instead of suppressing all fires.

 2) Coordinating everyone and sharing data

 To detect and track fires that matter, the U.S. would benefit from a single vision across federal agencies and an authoritative body with the explicit responsibility for coordinating efforts from research to operations.
-Right now, outside a satellite coordinating committee, each agency generally focuses on its own research interests that may not align with informing decision-making.
+Currently, outside of a satellite coordinating committee, each agency primarily focuses on its research interests, which may not align with informing decision-making.

 With better coordination, research can inform decision-making that prioritizes those fires that pose the greatest threat to human lives, health, infrastructure, climate and ecosystem services such as clean water and air, timber and biodiversity.